 Located in Alabama’s beautiful Gulf State Park, the Learning Campus serves as an educational basecamp for visiting school groups, post-secondary students, teachers, researchers, scout troops, adult learners and other nature enthusiasts.
 It provides an opportunity for learning through immersive programming and hands-on experiences to learn about and connect with the natural and cultural heritage of the park and Alabama, inspiring visitors to live well and in harmony with the world around them.
 Sustainably designed and operated facilities include indoor and outdoor classrooms, a laboratory, meeting space, overnight accommodations, and dining.
 For more info, click here.

-Adjacent to the Gulf State Park Beach Pavilion, at the east pedestrian bridge, the Interpretative Center is the gateway to and coastal classroom for everything the Park has to offer.
+Adjacent to the Gulf State Park Beach Pavilion, at the east pedestrian bridge, the Interpretive Center is a coastal classroom and the gateway for everything the Park has to offer.
 This is an excellent starting point for all visitors to learn how we are preserving our environment and natural resources and what simple steps they can take to do the same when they return home from their adventure.
 We’re living proof that education can be fun.

 The Lodge at Gulf State Park, A Hilton Hotel is a unique destination on the Alabama Gulf Coast where nature is at your doorstep.
 It is located inside the naturally beautiful 6,150-acre Gulf State Park.
 This unique destination stands out from other Gulf Coast destinations because of its size and the diversity of its preserved ecosystems.